 Every Shark for Themselves

-Several species of sharks are often seen in large groups around tropical reefs, where they hunt for prey at night.
-It might look manic, but actually these big groups allow the sharks to search for and pursue prey with more efficiency compared to when they forage alone (this is known as "social foraging').
-However, this is not necessarily a "cooperative" form of hunting, where sharks works as a team... in fact, it can be very competitive and become quite a skirmish.
+Several species of sharks are seen in large groups around tropical reefs, where they hunt for prey at night.
+It might look manic, but actually these big groups allow the sharks to search for and pursue prey efficiently compared to when they forage alone.
+This is known as "social foraging' (Robbins & Renaud, 2016; Labourgade et al, 2020).

 Social foraging has multiple benefits, but also several costs.
 This is known as a "trade-off".
-Whilst social foraging improves prey detection (lots of sharks looking for prey is better than one) and increases capture success (prey will struggle to escape when sharks are on every side), it also means increased competition amongst the group.
+Whilst social foraging improves prey detection (lots of sharks looking for prey is better than one) and increases capture success (prey will struggle to escape when sharks are coming from every angle), it also means increased competition amongst the group.
 So, it can get quite... um... boisterous, which can potentially cause injuries and food stealing (Robbins & Renaud, 2016; Labourgade et al, 2020).

-Social foraging often occurs in single species groups, where "conspecifics" (aka individuals of the same species) hunt within a large group, but scientists have also now discovered that sometimes social foraging occurs amongst "heterospecifics" (aka individuals from different species) (Robbins & Renaud, 2016; Labourgade et al, 2020).
+Social foraging often occurs in single species groups, where "conspecifics" (individual sharks of the same species) hunt within a large group, but scientists have also now discovered that sometimes social foraging occurs amongst "heterospecifics" (individuals from different species) (Robbins & Renaud, 2016; Labourgade et al, 2020).

 In French Polynesia groups of whitetip reef sharks (Triaenodon obesus) alongside grey reef sharks (Carcharhinus amblyrhynchos) forage together at night.
 These species occupy the same habitat and target some of the same prey species (Labourgade et al, 2020).

 Scientists observed hundreds of foraging attempts in these sharks and found that it was actually not common for the two species to hunt in unison (only 7.6% of foraging attempts).
-They noted that in these rare instances, whitetip reef sharks often initiated the prey capture and then the grey reef sharks joined in.
-The scientists noted that as the whitetips are smaller and slimmer, with more flexibility in their bodies, they were able to barge into deeper holes and crevices in the reef compared to the grey reef sharks.
+They noted that in these rare instances, whitetip reef sharks often initiated the prey capture and then the grey reef sharks joined in afterwards.
+As the whitetips are smaller and slimmer, with more flexibility in their bodies, they were able to barge into deeper holes and crevices in the reef compared to the grey reef sharks.
 Therefore, the whitetips would flush prey out of hiding spots within the coral, which the grey reef sharks could then chase down (Labourgade et al, 2020).